-- National Association of Black Accountants (NABA): As a nonprofit membership association, the National Association of Black Accountants, Inc. is dedicated to bridging the opportunity gap for black accounting and finance professionals by providing leadership and technical training, as well as networking and career opportunities.
+- National Association of Black Accountants (NABA): The National Association of Black Accountants, Inc. is dedicated to bridging the opportunity gap for black accounting and finance professionals by providing leadership and technical training, as well as networking and career opportunities.

-- National Black MBA Association, Inc.: The National Black MBA Association leads in the creation of educational opportunities and economic growth for Black professionals.
+- National Black MBA Association, Inc. (NBMBAA): The mission of the National Black MBA Association (NBMBAA) is to lead in the creation of educational, wealth building, and growth opportunities for those historically underrepresented throughout their careers as students, entrepreneurs and professionals.

 Health / Medical / Engineering Organizations

-- National Dental Association: The National Dental Association promotes oral health equity among people of color by harnessing the collective power of its members, advocating for the needs of and mentoring dental students of color, and raising the profile of the profession in our communities.
+- National Dental Association: The National Dental Association promotes oral health equity among people of color by harnessing the collective power of its members, advocating for their needs, mentoring dental students of color, and raising the profile of the profession in our communities.

-- National Medical Association (NMA): The NMA promotes the collective interests of physicians and patients of African descent.
-The association carries out this mission by serving as the collective voice of physicians of African descent and a leading force for parity in medicine, elimination of health disparities and promotion of optimal health.
+- National Medical Association (NMA): The NMA promotes the collective interests of physicians and patients of African descent by serving as the collective voice of physicians of African descent and a leading force for parity in medicine, elimination of health disparities and promotion of optimal health.

 - National Society of Black Engineers (NSBE): NSBE supports and promotes the aspirations of collegiate and pre-collegiate students and technical professionals in engineering and technology.
-NSBE’s mission is “to increase the number of culturally responsible Black Engineers who excel academically, succeed professionally and positively impact the community.”
 NSBE offers its members leadership training, professional development activities, mentoring, career placement services, community service opportunities and more.

-- USC’s Chapter of NSBE: As an official member organization of the Center for Engineering Diversity (CED), USC’s chapter of NSBE work closely with SHPE, SWE, MEGA, and QuEST to foster unity within the engineering community.
+- USC’s Chapter of NSBE: As an official member organization of the Center for Engineering Diversity (CED), USC’s chapter of NSBE works closely with SHPE, SWE, MEGA, and QuEST to foster unity within the engineering community.
 When they are not focusing on academics, they also like to host social events, such as skate & game nights, tailgates, and much more!
-General body meetings are every Monday at 7pm in GFS 116.

 Law Enforcement Organizations

-- The National Organization of Black Law Enforcement Executives (NOBLE): NOBLE’s mission is to ensure equity in the administration of justice in the provision of public service to all communities, and to serve as the conscience of law enforcement by being committed to justice by action.
-The goal of NOBLE is to be recognized as a highly competent, public service organization that is at the forefront of providing solutions to law enforcement issues and concerns, as well as to the ever-changing needs of our communities.
+- National Organization of Black Law Enforcement Executives (NOBLE): NOBLE’s mission is to ensure equity in the administration of justice in the provision of public service to all communities, and to serve as the conscience of law enforcement by being committed to justice by action.

-- National Bar Association (NBA): The National Bar Association was founded in 1925 and is the nation’s oldest and largest national network of predominantly African-American attorneys and judges.
-It represents the interests of approximately 65,000 lawyers, judges, law professors and law students.
-The NBA is organized around 23 substantive law sections, 9 divisions, 12 regions and 80 affiliate chapters throughout the United States and around the world.
+- National Bar Association (NBA): The National Bar Association is the nation’s oldest and largest national network of predominantly African-American attorneys and judges.
+It represents the interests of approximately 65,000 lawyers, judges, law professors, and law students.

 - National Conference of Black Lawyers: The National Conference of Black Lawyers’ mission is to serve as the legal arm of the movement for Black Liberation, to protect human rights, to achieve self-determination of Africa and African Communities in the Diaspora and to work in coalition to assist in ending oppression of all peoples.